EvaMart/bh24-project5-report/paper/paper.md

    For each indicator, three types of review were carried out in parallel:

    - **Target**: We classified whether the indicator applied to software, services, governance, or architecture/design.
    - **Implementation Feasibility**: We assessed how easily a person (rather than a machine) could evaluate whether the indicator was being met.
-This was not a measure of compliance quality, but of assessability.
+This was not a measure of how well a particular indicator was implemented but of how easy it was to assess whether this indicator was being met, e.g. it was not a measure of how fit for purpose an open license was but a measure of whether it was easy to acertain that there was an open license in place.
    - **Action Decision**: We assigned an action:
      - **Keep**: The indicator was considered relevant and feasible.
      - **Maybe**: The value of the indicator was uncertain or context-dependent.